yashs33244/viewr_main_website/README.md

 ### Docker

 The application has been dockerized for easy deployment.
+The Docker setup uses Bun for faster and more reliable builds.

 #### Building the Docker image